-I have observations, but no conclusions from them.
+I wish I were Sherlock.
+I wish I could know who these people were from the sounds of their voices or the squeeze of their hands.
+I wish I could know their exact intention and the flaws in their lives with which I could manipulate them.
+I have observations, but no conclusions.
 I should be memorising each turn.
-But I am not Sherlock: Sherlock is oblivious at Baker Street, and I only have mybrain to help me.
+But I am not Sherlock: Sherlock is oblivious at Baker Street, and I only have my brain to help me.
 My useless brain.
 My now drugged, useless brain.

 I squeeze my eyes shut and my last thought (please, God let me live) teeters on the edge (please) of the darkness (live) before it falls and all is dark.

 I hurt.
 That is my first thought.
 The basic human feeling: pain.
-I blink several times, but the blackness doesn't pass; the cloth must be still wrapped round my eyes.
-I groan even though I know it's stupid and will bring me to the attention of my quite-obviously-dangerous captors; I can't help it, not due to pain, but due to this entrapment.
+I blink several times, but the blackness doesn't pass; the cloth must still be wrapped round my eyes.
+Even though I know it's stupid, I groan.
+Even though I know it will bring me to the attention of my quite-obviously-dangerous captors; I can't help it - and it's not due to pain, but this entrapment.
 Hot.
 Close.
 I need to get out.

-There is the echo of footsteps, closer and close.
+Footsteps echo, closer and closer.
 A single finger runs down my cheek.
-I don't have to stop myself squirming; I am bound tightly, which – in a strange way – is one mercy, at least.
+I don't have to stop myself squirming; I am bound tightly to a chair, which – in a strange way – is one mercy, at least.
 The finger slips under my blindfold and rests on my flickering eyelid.
 I bat my eyelashes; how pathetic, reduced to fighting back with mere hairs.
-The finger snakes its trail round the side of my face to the back of my head, then the cloth of the blindfold loosens, falling with an audible whisper to the floor.
-Everything else is so silent.
+The finger snakes its trail round the side of my face to the back of my head, then the cloth of the blindfold loosens, falling with a whisper to the floor.

-Moriarty begins to bend my neck forward, until it hurts.
-I try to straighten it in a bout of dizziness.
-My hands are still tied by me, unable to protect me if I fall to the ground.
+He forces my neck forwards with a snarl.
+I try to straighten it in a bout of dizziness and pain.
+My hands are still tied by me, unable to protect me if the chair topples and falls to the ground.